Sweethearts on Parade (1930 film)

 Sweethearts on Parade is a 1930 American pre-Code musical comedy film directed by Marshall Neilan and starring Alice White, Lloyd Hughes, and Marie Prevost.
 It was inspired by the Guy Lombardo recording "Sweethearts on Parade," a tune also adopted by Louis Armstrong in 1930.

-Synopsis
+Plot

 Helen and Nita work dressing windows in a department store, where Helen attracts the attention of both a marine and a millionaire.